Houston Water Quality at a Glance

 Stay Informed

-Review Houston’s annual Consumer Confidence Report on water quality, published each year on the Houston Public Works website.
-You can also check the Environmental Working Group’s Tap Water Database for independent assessments.
+Review Houston’s annual Consumer Confidence Report and monitor UCMR5 testing results published quarterly by Houston Public Works.
+Check the Environmental Working Group’s Tap Water Database for independent assessments.
+Given Houston’s infrastructure challenges, staying updated on water advisories and boil-water notices is essential.

 Frequently Asked Questions